This user agreement will be effective for all users from 1 November 2023.

 License grants, generally

 If you are using PayPal software such as an API, developer's toolkit or other software application, which may include software provided by or integrated with software, systems or services of our service providers, that you have downloaded or otherwise accessed through a web or mobile platform, then PayPal grants you a revocable, non-exclusive, non-sublicensable, non-transferable, royalty-free limited license to access and/or use PayPal's software in accordance with the documentation accompanying such software.
 This license grant applies to the software and all updates, upgrades, new versions and replacement software.
 You may not rent, lease or otherwise transfer your rights in the software to a third party.
 You must comply with the implementation, access and use requirements contained in all documentation accompanying the PayPal services.
-If you do not comply with implementation, access and use requirements you will be liable for all resulting damages suffered by you, PayPal and third parties.
+If you do not comply with implementation, access and use requirements you will be liable for all resulting damages suffered by you, PayPal and third parties related to your failure to comply.
 PayPal may update or discontinue any software upon notice to you.
 While PayPal may have (1) integrated certain third party materials and technology into any web or other application, including its software, and/or (2) accessed and used certain third party materials and technology to facilitate providing you with the PayPal services, you have not been granted and do not otherwise retain any rights in or to any such third party materials.
 You agree not to modify, alter, tamper with, repair, copy, reproduce, adapt, distribute, display, publish, reverse engineer, translate, disassemble, decompile or otherwise attempt to create any source code that is derived from the software or any third party materials or technology, or otherwise create any derivative works from any of the software or third party materials or technology.
 You acknowledge that all rights, title and interest to PayPal's software are owned by PayPal and any third-party materials integrated therein are owned PayPal's third party service providers.
 Any other third-party software application you use on PayPal's websites is subject to the license you agreed to with the third party that provides you with this software.
 You acknowledge that PayPal does not own, control nor have any responsibility or liability for any such third party software application you elect to use on any of our websites, software and/or in connection with the PayPal services.

 License grant from you to PayPal; intellectual property warranties